CYPRESS TRIMMING: USEFUL TIPS

 Cypresses will not revive well if you cut back to their old wood.
-Read on to find out when to trim Cypress and how you can do so correctly.
+Read the following article to find out when to trim your cypress and how you can do so correctly.
+Learn everything you need to know about the ideal cypress time frame for trimming, the ideal cypress height and much more!

 Cypress hedge on a garden plot